rafael-leveque/crops-growth-analysis/NOTES.md

 Next step may be to use dask to parallelize the process (stackstac is already using it, maybe that explains the time difference).

+## Results

+Currently, when watching the first parcel, two things are noticeable:

+- Definition is really bad.
+Now, It's possible to use interpolation to get a better definition.
+  Question is, should we interpolate and store interpolated data, or keep it as is and interpolate when needed?
+- The polygon seems to be a bit off, even though the shape looks familiar.
+  May be intersting to investigate, some coordinates may have been badly converted.

+The ndvi data on the other hand seems to be correct.
+It matches what may be interpreted from the actual image.

 ## Database choice

 Three main solutions are available for storing data: